congo-cc/congocc-website/README.md

     jbake -b        "bakes" all of the pages into a website jbake -s        "serves" the content. jbake watches the designated content folder(s) and bakes ALL of the files any time a change is detected.
 The site.host property can be set to a port on localhost to preview the baked output.
 These baked files can then be uploaded to the docroot location for the website.

-### To Be Determined
+### Using Conditionals to Control Output Types
 Ideally, the same Asciidoc files will perform multiple roles: blog text and pdf tech documentation.
-Asciidoc documentation show that conditional text is available using ifdef-endif directives to mark portions of text that will only be displayed when the corresponding setting is defined (or NOT defined).
+Conditional directives in Asciidoc allow you to control which text is displayed/outputted, depending on the attributes defined.

 ### AsciiDoc Conditionals
 AsciiDoc can use ifdef . . . endif and ifndef . . . endif conditional statements to delimit blocks of text to include or exclude from an outputted document.
 Here's a few rules.